kindermax/elasticmagic-js/README.md

 1. Declare class.
 We will use it both as `query builder` and container for data from elastic.

-   As you can see we declare one static field and one intance field with same name but different types.
+   As you can see we declare one static field and one intance field with almost same name but different types.
-   Static field will be used to build queries while instance field will be populate on search query
+   Static field will be used to build queries.
+   Instance field will be populated on search query so they must be the same as in elasticsearch document.

 ```javascript
 import { Client } from '@elastic/elasticsearch';